 IN THE GUIDEBOOK:

-Near Mammoth Hot Springs is a place where you are allowed to soak in refreshing hot water, described on pages 255–56 of Yellowstone Treasures, fourth edition.
+Near Mammoth Hot Springs is a place where you are allowed to soak in refreshing hot water, described on pages 255–56 of Yellowstone Treasures, fifth edition.

 Revised March 28, 2011.
 All Rights Reserved.